 When the independent auditor would present the final audit report, they recommended that we should have a reserve, or rainy day fund, of a minimum 6% of revenues.
-The State of Idaho uses an 8.5% reserve in their rainy day fund.
-This equates to one month's operating expense.
-I believe the District should also shoot for the 8.5% reserve.
+The State of Idaho uses a 8.5% reserve in their rainy day fund.
+This equates to one months operating expense.
+We believe the District should also shoot for the 8.5% reserve.
 This reserve would be Board restricted for emergencies and released only through Board action.
 Unfortunately, since the funding fell out of the education system in 2009, this has been only a discussion.
-The goal of this District should be to commit to build a reserve and control expenses until that 8.5% figure has been achieved.
+This budget is designed to obtain a desirable fund balance over the next five years.

-If this Fund Balance is to be obtained, there needs to be a drastic hold on expenses.
-This means, unfortunately that salary increases are not something we will be able to afford over the next few years.
-In order to achieve an 8.5% Fund Balance, we will have to acquire \$1,909,000, in the appropriated Fund Balance account.
-This amount cannot be reached by reserving \$100,000 per year for the next 20 years.
-It needs to be built as rapidly as possible through the controlled expenses.
-Salaries and benefits constitute 80% of the budget and therefore must be the category that contributes the most to the Fund Balance.
+If this Fund Balance is to be obtained, there needs to be a drastic hold on expenses over the next few years.
+In order to achieve an 8.5% fund balance, we will have to acquire \$1,909,000, in the appropriated fund balance account based on last years expenses.
+The desired fund balance of 8.5% can be obtained in approximately five years at a rate of \$420,000 per year.
+This balance needs to be built as rapidly as possible through the controlling of expenses.
+Salaries and benefits constitute 80% of the budget and therefore must be the categories that have the highest impact on achieving the desired goal.
 It is this reason that there is no budgeted increase to the base for any category of employee for FY 2018.